-The tall stone pillar rising from ancient ground feels larger than life.
-Add the quick shifts in Scottish weather, from sudden fog to strong sunlight, and the place feels full of life.
+I’ve walked this trail many times, and it still surprises me.
+The tall stone pillar rising from ancient ground feels larger than life, especially with Scotland’s quick weather shifts from sudden fog to strong sunlight.

 What Is the Old Man of Storr?